 Can I cash in my pension, or draw a cash lump sum from it?

 It is usually possible to exchange 25% of your pension rights for a tax-free cash lump sum.
 Pension legislation normally requires you to be at least 55 years of age, and to take your annual pension at the same time as you are receiving your lump sum.
 A notable exception is the possibility of a person receiving all of their pension rights as cash if they are expected to live for less than a year (serious ill health).

 How do I transfer my Coats pension to my new pension provider?

-You should contact XPS Administration to request a transfer value, or ask your pension provider to contact us directly with your authority.
+You should contact Coats Pensions Office to request a transfer value, or ask your pension provider to contact us directly with your authority.